 Kinetic Shift in 4 words – Active , Intuitive, Dynamic , Energising

 Kinetic Shift is a unique raid application that combines several techniques to shift repressed emotions, stress, anxiety, fears & phobias.
-It was original used to help people suffering with PTSD and has been found to help in different ways with clients.
+It was originally used to help people suffering from PTSD and has been found to help in different ways with clients.
 Clients benefit from releasing the pain or trauma without the fear or anxiety what caused the problems.

 I use kinetic shift within my sessions as a way of rapidly releasing the problem and then further use of hypnotherapy and NLP to reinforce positive suggestions and actions.